Ila-bura/friends-trivia/README.md

 #### Quiz Area

 For each question there are three options to choose from.
 Once the user clicks on one of them, the code prevents them from selecting any other option and at the same time, the correct answer is highlighted in green.
 If the user picks an incorrect answer, the corresponding button is highlighted in red.
 As soon as the user selects an answer, a button appears to let the user move on to the next question.
-There are ten questions in the quiz: some were sourced and adapted from two online quizzes - See [Others](#others) section for more details.
-Some other questions and answers were written from scratch by the author.
+There are ten questions in the quiz: some questions and answers were written from scratch by the author, while others were sourced and adapted from two online quizzes.
+See [Others](#others) section for more details.

 ![Quiz area](assets/images/images-readme/quiz-area.png)